pypa/packaging.python.org/source/tutorials/distributing-packages.rst

 .. note:: Before releasing on main PyPI repo, you might prefer training with the `PyPI test site <https://testpypi.python.org/pypi>`_ which is cleaned on a semi regular basis.
-See
-  `these instructions <https://wiki.python.org/moin/TestPyPI>`_ on how to setup your configuration in order to use it.
+See :ref:`using-test-pypi` on how to setup your configuration in order to use it.

 .. warning:: In other resources you may encounter references to using ``python setup.py register`` and ``python setup.py upload``.
 These methods